Back to blog

 Read through your child’s school report together, allowing time to praise the positive feedback and talk through the constructive.
 Ask your child to highlight topics they’d like to improve on.
 What steps would they like to take?

 Starting this early in Year 6 allows plenty of time to work on the areas they find more challenging so that they start Year 7 with a strong foundation.
 Parents’ evening in the autumn term of Year 6 will give you valuable information.
-A good tutor is another fantastic resource for identifying and targeting knowledge gaps.
+Atom Home’s adaptive learning technology identifies and targets your child’s knowledge gaps, ensuring they receive personalised support to strengthen their understanding.

 4. Strengthening their time management skills